hoytech/quadrable/README.md

 ![](docs/split-leaf.svg)

-Sometimes splitting a leaf will result in more than one branches being added.
+Sometimes splitting a leaf will result in more than one branch being added.
 This happens when the leaf being added shares additional prefix bits with the leaf being split.
 These extra intermediate branches each an have empty node as one of their children.

 ![](docs/add-branch-empty.svg)

-Quadrable does not store empty nodes, so there are special [node types](#nodetype) to indicate if either of the children are empty sub-trees.
+Quadrable does not store empty nodes.
+In the C++ implementation there are special [node types](#nodetype) to indicate if either of the children are empty sub-trees.
 These are the types of branch nodes:

 * Branch Left: The right node is empty.
 * Branch Right: The left node is empty.